6.23.2013

 The Hip Hop Industry is largely owned and operated by “elites” and not people of color.
 The “Big Four” Universal Music Group, Sony BMG, EMI Group, Warner Music Group account for 82% of US Music Market and 90% of the retail market in the 21st century’s first decade.
 There are no Black Americans in the top executive positions of these companies.
 Rap record labels and “black entrepreneurs” like Diddy, Russell Simmons, Jay Z are actually “owned” by their Big Four “parent” company.

 Diddy, Simmons and others employ “perception management” to create the illusion of control over the content of the music.
-Ultimately, these entrepreneurs make more money from clothing, liquor sales, car parts, etc. and other accessories than they do from music.
+Ultimately, these entrepreneurs make more money from clothing, liquor sales, car parts, etc. and other business ventures than they do from Hip Hop music and culture.
 Watch Lil' Flip's "struggle" to manage all the trappings of stardom.

-The state of the Hip Hop Industry largely parallels the economic inequality African Americans face at in society at large.
-With the synergistic relationship Hip Hop and R&B have had in the last 15 years, these “black” genre labels have re-categorized under the euphemism of “Urban Music” to make marketing of this product more palatable for "mainstream" tastes.
+The state of the Hip Hop Industry largely parallels the economic inequality African Americans face at in society at large; or as stated in the article by Jeff Smith, Hip Hop culture is "as broke as the communities that produced it."
+With the synergistic relationship Hip Hop and R&B have had in the last 25 years, these “black” genre labels have re-categorized under the euphemism of “Urban Music” to make marketing of this product more palatable for "mainstream" tastes.

 _______________________________________________________________________